citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/GetPlayers.md

 title: GetPlayers
 ---

-Returns a table of all connected players (server ID’s).
+Returns a table of all connected players (server ID's).

 Syntax
 ------